wahiqiqbal/pyls_wahiq/README.md

 # Project Title

-This Repository is part of the assignment of my course COMP350 "Software Design Practical" (T7).
+This Repository is part of an assignment of my course COMP350 "Software Design Practical" (T7).

 ## Getting Started